fannyjson/zooplankton/README.md

 6. "comparison_of_methods.R" : Comparative barplots of different kinds for microscopy and metabarcoding + scatter plots and Pearson correlations between methods.

+7. "pr2_silva_table.R" : Matching-tables for SILVA, PR^2 and microscopy.